-New York landlords, often, have it tough in New York.
-A recent NY court holding leads credence to the understanding that even a single violation of a New York law related to the illegal use of a New York leased property can lead to the the ability of the NY landlord to immediately void the NY lease.
+New York landlords may terminate a commercial lease agreement based on a tenant utilizing a leased premise for a violation of New York or U.S. Federal Law.
+A recent NY court holding leads credence to the understanding that even a single violation of law related directly to the illegal use of a New York leased property can lead to the the ability of the NY landlord to immediately void the NY lease and seek eviction.

 New York Real Property Law Eviction for Illegal Use of Property

 New York Real Property Law Sec.
-231(1) allows for a NY landlord to immediately evict a NY tenant for using the leased property, in New York, for the illegal trade, manufacture, or other illegal use.
-We suggest, also, having a clause in your New York commercial lease agreement noting that you have the right to evict in order to provide additional credence to this landlord option and, also, to give specific notice to the tenant of this right of the landlord.
+231(1) allows for a NY landlord to immediately evict a NY tenant for using the leased property, in New York, for an illegal trade or other illegal use of the prmises.
+Hayes & Simon attorneys suggest, also, having a clause in your New York commercial lease agreement noting that you have the right to evict a New York tenant in order to provide additional support to this landlord option and, also, to give specific notice to the tenant of this right of the landlord.
+Often, simple draft boiler agreements are not advisable.
+Also, consider if the tenant is an international company that a parent acts as a guarantor.

 Application of NY Real Property Law Sec.
 231(1) in New York Court